Feyerabend/ABC80/BEFORE.md

 At this time *memory* was the really expensive part in machines, and therefore decisions on design and production had a different focus than a decade later on.
-A CPU (or part of a CPU) on a chip would however reduce costs as well as the heat issues.
+A CPU (or part of a CPU) on a chip would however reduce costs as well as the heat issues, even though it was some issues with speed in the first of designs.

 A renewed interest in the 1201 design came up as Seiko found interest for a scientific calculator.
 An improved design turned into